-Flavor: Buttery, floral/vegetal aroma.
+Flavor: Herbal/vegetal aroma.
 Silky smooth texture, buttered artichoke flavor.
-Lasting, creamy/fresh clean aftertaste.
+Lasting, creamy/savory aftertaste.

 Garden: Our Alishan Jin Xuan Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest in the Alishan Mountain area of Taiwan.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with no residential development above it.

 Harvest: Hand-picked, medium batch, from Ruili, Taiwan.
 Summer 2021.

-This spring's batch of Alishan High Mountain Jin Xuan Oolong is similar to the previous spring's harvest in character.
-The growing season stayed cool in early spring, but with sufficient rainfall, and produced a healthy yield, which gave the leaves a more substantial quality.
-It is a distinct aromatic profile, with a smooth balanced body and finish.
+This batch of Alishan High Mountain Jin Xuan Oolong has a winter tea character.
+The growing season was relatively dry and cool, producing a character of leaf that results from relatively slow growth.
+It has an alluring aromatic profile, with a smooth balanced body and finish.
 It clearly has the buttery/milky character that has popularized this strain of tea.
-The brewed tea has a "butteriness" from start to finish.
+The brewed tea has a savory/vegetal base to balance out the buttery notes.
 It's a very friendly introduction to High Mountain Tea that is bound to please newbies as well as experienced drinkers of Taiwan's finest.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Tea from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.